|Put on Your 3D Glasses Now: The Past, Present, and Future of Virtual and Augmented Reality © 2014

 Put On Your 3D Glasses Now: The Past, Present, and Future of Virtual and Augmented Reality

-With wearable displays on the cusp of consumer adoption, this course reviews their history, applications in research and development, the current consumer state of the art, and future optical designs that will enable eye-glasses-like form factors.
+With wearable displays on the cusp of consumer adoption, this course reviews their history, applications in research and development, the current consumer bouncy castle for sale state of the art, and future optical designs that will enable eye-glasses-like form factors.
 Presenters include virtual reality and augmented reality pioneers, leading entrepreneurs, and academic researchers.

 Presenters: Douglas Lanman, NVIDIA Research; Henry Fuchs, University of North Carolina at Chapel Hill; Mark Mine, Walt Disney Imagineering; Ian McDowall, Intuitive Surgical, Fakespace Labs; Michael Abrash, Oculus VR